rookie-22/tuckercyber/replit.md

 # Tucker Cybersecurity Website

 ## Overview
-This is a static HTML website for Tucker Cybersecurity, a company offering AI-powered cybersecurity solutions and managed security services.
-The site was exported from Webflow and is served as a static site using Python's built-in HTTP server.
+This is a clean, modern website for Tucker Cybersecurity, a company offering AI-powered cybersecurity solutions and managed security services.
+The site has been completely rebuilt with clean, semantic HTML and CSS, removing all Webflow overhead while maintaining identical visual styling.

 ## Project Structure
 ```